Mathics3/Mathics3-omnibus/README.rst

 For example, if you are interested in just running a command-line interface, you might not be interested in having Django and what that entails, and vice versa.
 If you are just interested in the computational library, there is no need for either the Web parts or the command-line library parts.

-But what if you want both command-line interface, the Web interface, all of the Mathics3 Modules and whatever else there is to offer?
+But what if you want both the command-line interface, the Web interface, all of the Mathics3 Modules, and whatever else there is to offer?

 That's what this repository is about.
-Here we have a PyPI installable package that pull in the various components and offer commands:
+Here we have a PyPI installable package that pulls in the various components and offers commands:

 * ``mathics3-tokens`` utility to show how an input stream is tokenized by Mathics3
 * ``mathicsscript`` to run the command-line interface,